jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (b) in Part 7A (other than subpart 1), means a group comprising a climate reporting entity and its subsidiaries
   - **group climate statements** has the same meaning as in section 5(1) of the Financial Reporting Act 2013
   - **group financial statements** has the same meaning as in section 7 of the Financial Reporting Act 2013
+  - **health insurance** means insurance against a liability to pay fees or charges relating to the provision of a health service (within the meaning of section 5(1) of the Health Practitioners Competence Assurance Act 2003)
   - **in the business of** , in relation to any service or other activity, means carrying on a business of that type (whether or not the business is the person's only business or the person's principal business)
   - **indemnify** includes relieve, exempt, or excuse from liability, whether before or after the liability arises
   - **independent trustee** , in relation to a restricted scheme, means the trustee, or director of a sole corporate trustee, who is the licensed independent trustee for the purposes of the restricted scheme